Iron overload: Other causes of iron overload

+It is a condition characterized by a mild to moderate accumulation of iron in the liver associated with metabolic disorders, particularly Metabolic dysfunction-associated steatotic liver disease (MASLD) and metabolic syndrome.
+Transferrin saturation is generally 20-45%; if this is above 60%, it is highly unlikely to be due to DIOS.
+It is not hemochromatosis.

 Pathophysiology

 Defects in iron metabolism, specifically involving the iron regulatory protein hepcidin are thought to play an integral role in the pathogenesis of hereditary hemochromatosis.

 Normally, hepcidin acts to reduce iron levels in the body by inhibiting intestinal iron absorption and inhibiting iron mobilization from stores in the bone marrow and liver.
 Iron is absorbed from the intestines (mostly in the duodenum) and transported across intestinal enterocytes or mobilized out of storage in liver hepatocytes or from macrophages in the bone marrow by the transmembrane ferroportin transporter.
-In response to elevated plasma iron levels, hepcidin inhibits the ferroportin transporter leading to decreased iron mobilization from stores and decreased intestinal iron absorption, thus functioning as a negative iron regulatory protein.
-In hereditary hemochromatosis, mutations in the proteins involved in hepcidin production including HFE (hemostatic iron regulator), hemojuvelin and transferrin receptor 2 lead to a loss or decrease in hepcidin production, which subsequently leads to the loss of the inhibitory signal regulating iron absorption and mobilization, which thus leads to iron overload.
+In response to elevated plasma iron levels, hepcidin inhibits the ferroportin transporter, leading to decreased iron mobilization from stores and decreased intestinal iron absorption, thus functioning as a negative iron regulatory protein.

+In hereditary hemochromatosis, mutations in the proteins involved in hepcidin production including HFE (homeostatic iron regulator), hemojuvelin and transferrin receptor 2 lead to a loss or decrease in hepcidin production, which subsequently leads to the loss of the inhibitory signal regulating iron absorption and mobilization and thus leads to iron overload.
 In very rare instances, mutations in ferroportin result in ferroportin resistance to hepcidin's negative regulatory effects, and continued intestinal iron absorption and mobilization despite inhibitory signaling from hepcidin.
-Approximately 95% of cases of hereditary hemochromatosis are due to mutations in the HFE gene.

-The resulting iron overload causes iron to deposit in various sites throughout the body, especially the liver and joints, which coupled with oxidative stress leads to organ damage or joint damage and the pathological findings seen in hemochromatosis.
+The resulting iron overload causes iron to deposit in various sites throughout the body, especially the liver and joints, which, coupled with oxidative stress, leads to organ damage or joint damage and the pathological findings seen in hemochromatosis.

 Diagnosis

 There are several methods available for diagnosing and monitoring iron overload.
+Current guidelines recommend quantitative liver MRI combined with HFE genotyping as a diagnostic approach; liver biopsy and calculation of the hepatic iron index are reserved for equivocal cases or for staging hepatic fibrosis.